This Article Has Been Medically Reviewed By

 Breast augmentation can help transgender women align their appearance with what they feel inside.
 Patients often come away from the surgery with a new sense of confidence.

 The best candidates for this surgery are those with realistic expectations and secure mental and physical health.

 Breast augmentation may be the right choice if you want to enhance your breasts by increasing their size, symmetry, nipple shape, and overall appearance.

-Dr. Emmett, a double-board certified plastic surgeon, can answer all your questions regarding your male-to-female (MTF) breast augmentation.
+Dr. Emmett, a double-board certified plastic surgeon who promotes patient safety and comfort, can answer all your questions regarding your male-to-female (MTF) breast augmentation.

 Learn more about the differences between traditional and transgender breast augmentation, how to prepare for the procedure, and what to expect before and after surgery.

 For the most part, breast augmentation procedures are similar.

 One key difference is in the preparation for surgery.